 4. Phrase Guidelines in a positive manner (Avoid negativity).

 Guidelines are a major part of our rehearsal culture.
 If we are trying to create a positive learning environment, the guidelines need to be phrased in a way that is non-threatening.
-We can easily avoid using words like “No, Stop, Don’t” can be avoided.
+We can easily avoid using words like “No, Stop, Don’t.”
 There’s almost always a way to say the same thing in a more welcoming way.
 As a result of being positive with guidelines, it will be easier to be positive in the way we re-direct that same behavior.

 5. Make every rehearsal guideline specific and enforceable.

 Guidelines that are not specific become subjective and difficult to enforce.
-A lack of clarity leads to a lack of action on our part as we cannot make instant decisions on behavioral misconduct.
+A lack of clarity leads to a lack of action on our part.
+As a result, we are unable to make instant decisions on behavioral misconduct.
 In addition, lack of clarity can quickly lead to discussions, backtalk, and eye rolling.
 Many teachers think being too specific limits the scope of the guidelines.
 I believe we need to pinpoint the most specific issues; sometimes a specific action can broadly serve a myriad of different behaviors.

 Here’s an example: